How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 • Unplug the microwave from the wall outlet or switch off the dedicated circuit breaker before starting any work

-• Wear work gloves throughout — sheet metal edges inside the door frame are sharp
+• Wear work gloves throughout — sheet metal edges inside the door frame can be sharp

 • Photograph all wiring connections and component positions before disconnecting anything